What is a Keeper?

 The Keeper concept dates back to a 19th century English tradition in which “river keepers” were wardens of private streams, assuring that the waters were healthy, well-stocked and free of poachers.
 In 1983, fisherman John Cronin founded the Hudson Riverkeeper to find out what was destroying the fish populations and stop it.
 Largely due to the efforts of the Hudson Riverkeeper, the Hudson River was the first American waterway considered restored to its natural state.

-Today, there are 177 “Keeper” programs throughout the world.
+Today, there are over 200 ”Keeper” programs throughout the world.
 Each Keeper is a non-profit corporation with its own Board of Directors.
 The programs, projects, and agenda are established solely by the Keeper and the Board.
-Learn more!
+Learn more about the Waterkeeper Alliance.

 Bringing a Keeper to Orange County

-The Orange County Coastkeeper has a full-time staff of dedicated and productive people.
-The funds that support the Orange County Coastkeeper are generated from private foundation grants, government program grants, and donations from private individuals and corporations.
+Coastkeeper has a full-time staff of dedicated and productive people.
+The funds that support Coastkeeper are generated from private foundation grants, government program grants, and donations from private individuals and corporations.

 Check out our 10 years of accomplishments report: Orange County Coastkeeper Celebrating 10 Years

 View our 2012 annual report here.